William Adam of Blair Adam

-Life
+Early life

 William Adam was the only surviving son of Jean Ramsay and John Adam of Blairadam, architect and master mason to the Board of Ordnance in Scotland, of Maryburgh, Kinross.
-His uncle was the architect Robert Adam.
+The architect Robert Adam was his uncle.

-Blairadam House where he was born lies just north of Kelty in Fife but on an isolated side road.
-He was educated at the High School in Edinburgh, then studied law at the University of Edinburgh and Christ Church, Oxford.
+Blairadam House, where William was born, lies just north of Kelty in Fife, but on an isolated side road.
+He was educated at the High School in Edinburgh, then studied law at the University of Edinburgh and Christ Church, Oxford where he matriculated in 1769.
 He trained further at Lincoln's Inn from 1769, to qualify as an English barrister.
-He was admitted to the Faculty of Advocates in 1773 and was eventually called to the English bar in 1782.
+He was admitted to the Faculty of Advocates in Scotland in 1773; and was eventually called to the English bar in 1782.

+In politics

 Adam represented a number of constituencies in Parliament.
 He was MP for the rotten borough of Gatton 1774–1780.
 He represented Wigtown Burghs 1780–1784.
 He was a Treasury nominee for that seat, as a supporter of Lord North.
 He moved to another Scottish Burgh seat Elgin Burghs, 1784–1790.

 In 1790–1794, he sat for Ross-shire.
 His last Parliamentary seat was Kincardineshire, which he represented from 1806 until he became a Judge in January 1812.

 Adam took a very hard line on American issues in the early part of his political career.
 He was critical of his future political leader Lord North for being too conciliatory before the outbreak of fighting.
 However, after pursuing an independent course up to 25 November 1779, he then announced in the House of Commons that he was now going to support Lord North.
 After that he became a loyal friend and defender of North.

 Adam particularly disliked the leading opposition figure Charles James Fox.
 At one stage they fought a duel.
 He also attacked Fox verbally in Parliament.

 Adam was appointed to the minor political office of Treasurer of the Ordnance.
 He held this office twice, first between September 1780 and May 1782 and again April–December 1783.

 On 17–18 February 1783, Adam spoke and voted against peace with the United States.
 After that, despite his past animosity to Charles James Fox, Adam advocated the Fox-North Coalition, as the only way to stop Lord North's party becoming politically irrelevant.
 Adam was active in gathering detailed information about the Scottish constituencies, to help his political associates.